 Registered student organizations are expected to abide by these Organizational Rules of Conduct, and administrators and faculty are expected to enforce them.
+The prohibition on hazing found in Section (10), below, shall apply equally to registered student organizations and other student groups, whether or not officially recognized by the University.
 These rules should be read broadly and are not intended to define prohibited conduct in exhaustive terms.
 These rules may be revised during the year; announcements will be made on adoption of changes or additions.
-The right of all students to seek knowledge, debate ideas, form opinions, and freely express their ideas is fully recognized by the University of Central Florida, including when students come together as registered student organizations.
-The Organizational Rules of Conduct, set out below, apply to registered student organization conduct and will not be used to impose discipline for the lawful expression of ideas.
+The right of all students to seek knowledge, debate ideas, form opinions, and freely express their ideas is fully recognized by the University of Central Florida, including when students come together as student group; accordingly, the rules below will not be used to impose discipline for a student group's lawful expression of ideas.
+Specific restrictions on time and place of meetings and assemblies are found in other University regulations or policies and student groups are expected to follow those restrictions.
 The following is a non-exhaustive list of prohibited conduct for which disciplinary action may be taken at the University of Central Florida.
-The following offenses, or the aiding, assisting, condoning, or attempting to commit these offenses, constitute violations of the Organizational Rules of Conduct.